GerritCodeReview/plugins_replication/src/main/resources/Documentation/cmd-start.md

 `--all`
 : Schedule replication for all projects.

+`--ref <PATTERN>`
+: Replicate only the references that match the pattern `PATTERN`.
+This can be a specific ref name (e.g., `refs/heads/master`) or a pattern.
+This is useful for manually triggering the sync of a single branch without pushing all other pending changes in the project.

 `--url <PATTERN>`
 : Replicate only to replication destinations whose configuration URL contains the substring `PATTERN`, or whose expanded project